Jashepp/customElements-mixinPropertiesAttributes/README.md

 `propTypes.Number`: Can be either `null` or `number`.
 If the property is set to `null`, or if the attribute doesn't exist, it will be set as `null`.
 If the property is set as anything else, or if the attribute exists, it will be transformed via `Number(value)` to be either a number, or `null` (if it resulted in `NaN`).

 Use the types specified on `propTypes` for future compatibility.
 The next major release *might* change `String` and `Number` objects/keywords to use the newer `propTypes.String` and `propTypes.Number` types.

+`type` can be specified as a string with the name of the propType if you don't have access to `propTypes` at the time of class declaration.

 You may also use your own type, if it has these 3 functions: `toAttribute`, `fromAttribute`, `fromProperty`.
 These are essentially the same as `reflectToAttribute`, `reflectFromAttribute`, and `reflectFromProperty`, respectively.
 See [Data Reflection](#data-reflection).